Autonomy, skills acquisition, uncapped earning potential, and residual income.

 This is what motivates me as a developer running a One Person Business.
 It’s the ideal business model for my personality, and the lifestyle I envision for myself.

-In my humble opinion, the One Person Business (or 1PB) model lets a solo-developer like me start with just my skills, determination, a computer, and an internet connection, and build products with significant income potential.
+In my humble opinion, the Indie-hacker model lets a solo-developer like me start with just my skills, determination, a computer, and an internet connection, and build products with significant income potential.

 Let’s get started!